Evaluating the Plymouth Brethren Heritage

 At this point, I can hear some readers deciding to read no further, because they think this will be a biased attack on the Assemblies.
 This article is not an attack; it is an attempt to let history speak for itself.
 In several ways, the Brethren history has been already been repeated in the Assemblies.

 Darby took the subject of problems in the established church and escalated it into his doctrine of the failure of all God's dispensations, including the church age.
-He believed it was his calling to preach this message of ruin.
-Some in the Bible study groups disagreed with him, but by the force of his preaching and voluminous writing, and tireless travel to visit the groups, his ideas prevailed.
-The result was that even though the Brethren "broke bread" every Sunday, the centrality of Christ's work on our behalf was at least partly obscured by interest in Darby's new doctrines.
+He preached the absolute necessity of separating from all organized churches.
+Some in the Bible study groups disagreed with him, but by the force of his preaching and voluminous writing, and tireless travel to visit the groups, Darby became the dominant force among them.

 Several things stand out in this history:

-Can we stay focused on these facts and draw the necessary comparisons and conclusions?
-Something very precious to us is being called in question, something which we not only believe in, but have experienced and wholeheartedly committed ourselves to.
+Former Geftakys Assembly members, can we stay focused on these facts and draw the necessary comparisons and conclusions?
+Something very precious to us is being called in question, something which we not only believe in, but experienced and wholeheartedly committed ourselves to.
 As George would say, the joy of gathering in simplicity is "better felt than tell't".

 Interestingly, the characteristics seen in the Montanists are also seen in the early Brethren--the desired simplicity degenerating into power in the hands of a self-appointed few, who emphasize doctrines that obscure the centrality of what God has done for us in Christ.